Cost of LivingUpdated May 2026

 Is the Pennsylvania state average different from Bethlehem's?

-Pennsylvania's state average for cost of living is $3,008, which is actually higher than Bethlehem's $2,849.
-Bethlehem is one of the more affordable cities within Pennsylvania for this category.
+Pennsylvania's state average for cost of living is $3,773, which is lower than Bethlehem's average of $3,935.
+This means Bethlehem is on the pricier side even within its own state.

 How much does cost of living cost in Bethlehem?